-Advocating for your band or orchestra program with an administrator or superintendenant can be an important neccessity in determining your programs success.
+Advocating for your band or orchestra program with an administrator or superintendent can be an important necessity in determining your program's success.
 Perhaps your program is growing rapidly?
 Or an expensive piece of equipment needs to be replaced?
-Or perhaps scheduling contraints are making it difficult to recruit students to the band or orchestra?
-These are all legitmate concerns that can lead to tensions within a school or district that need to be addressed to ensure a programs success.
-However it is also important that these matters be handled in a way that is beneficial for all parties without creating unneccessary tension or frustaration for the students, parents, directors, and administrators.
-Here are some "Tips for Success" to consider when communicating with your adminstration.
+Or perhaps scheduling constraints are making it difficult to recruit students to the band or orchestra?
+These are all legitimate concerns that can lead to tensions within a school or district that need to be addressed to ensure a program's success.
+However, it is also important that these matters be handled in a way that is beneficial for all parties without creating unnecessary tension or frustration.
+Here are some "Tips for Success" to consider when communicating with your administration.

-- First request a meeting with your principle or immediate superior to ensure you are respecting the "chain of command".
+- Request a meeting with your principal or immediate superior to ensure you are respecting the "chain of command".

 - Prepare thoroughly for your meeting in advance with facts, tables, or other valuable information to validate your requests or concerns.

-- Anticipate what concerns your admininstrators may have and prepare for them in advance of your meeting.
+- Anticipate what concerns your administrators may have and prepare for them in advance of your meeting.
 This allows you to cover as much ground as possible in a limited time frame.

-- Remeber that principles and administrators must consider the "bigger picture" of your request and may need to balance your requests with the requests of other programs or teacher's needs.
+- Remember that principles and administrators must consider the "bigger picture" of your request and may need to balance your requests with the requests of other programs or teacher's needs.